Why Do I Only Slice With My Driver and Not My Irons? [2024 Guide]

 Body Position

 Now, the best way to make sure you find that position at the moment of impact is to find a similar position at setup.
-AS you settle in at the tee:
+As you settle in at the tee:

 Bump your lead hip over the lead foot.
 If you have a LiveView, check to make sure: